Home Places to See Page

 Unless stated otherwise, all taxonomic categories on this page were checked for validity against the contents of the Integrated Taxonomic Information System.

-Ladybug Beetles (family Coccinellidae, superfamily Cucujoidea, infraorder Cucujiformia, suborder Polyphaga)
+Lady Beetles (family Coccinellidae, superfamily Cucujoidea, infraorder Cucujiformia, suborder Polyphaga)

 Almost all Ladybug Beetle species are carnivorous: all those that appear on this page are.
 However, it appears that they (as do many carnivorous species) also include flower nectar in their diets.
 Both Ladybug Beetle larvae and adults walk rapidly over the irregular surfaces where they are most often found; they are often seen charging up one side of a grass blade and down the other.
 They often, though not always, find their way to any aphids in the general area, and process them relatively slowly.

 This shows different species of ladybugs that appeared in my part of the country (north-central North Carolina).
-The Multi-colored Asian Ladybug Beetle is very common and, as its English name suggests, shows a great deal of intra-species variation, not simply in color but in size of spots.
+The Multi-colored Asian Lady Beetle is very common and, as its English name suggests, shows a great deal of intra-species variation, not simply in color but in size of spots.

 Multi-colored Asian Ladybug Beetles (Harmonia axyridis, subfamily Coccinellinae)